Ehanlion/mist_obsidian/0. The Discordant Plains/Events/The Dissonant Ringing.md

 	A player WITH ear protection, starts to make saves the moment they care hear the sounds of the plains.
 Only with ear protection, this is an easier feat.
 Make a DC 12 charisma saving throw.
 On a failure, the madness takes hold.

+# Changing the DC near the Flutes:
+The closer the party gets to [[The Solemn Flutes]], the higher the save DC is against the Dissonant Ringing.
+If the party is within 30 miles of [[The Solemn Flutes]], the DC of the save increases by 3.
 #### Stages of Madness:
 A player is considered 'gone to the madness' if they fail 3 more times than they succeed.
 This is best demonstrated with an example: